awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

    1. In **Bucket Name**, type a name for your Amazon S3 bucket\.

-      The of your Amazon S3 bucket must be DNS\-compliant\.
+      The name of your Amazon S3 bucket must be DNS\-compliant\.
 Otherwise, ElastiCache cannot access your backup file\.
 The rules for DNS compliance are:
       + Names must be at least 3 and no more than 63 characters long\.
       + Names must be a series of one or more labels separated by a period \(\.\) where each label:
         + Starts with a lowercase letter or a number\.